NYC Area Rare Bird Alert, 12/16/21

 BEGIN TAPE

 Greetings.
-This is the New York Rare Bird Alert for Friday, October 16th 2020 at 11pm.
-The highlights of today’s tape are EURASIAN WIGEON, AMERICAN GOLDEN-PLOVER, AMERICAN BITTERN, LAPLAND LONGSPUR, CLAY-COLORED SPARROW, LARK SPARROW, YELLOW-BREASTED CHAT, CONNECTICUT WARBLER, BLUE GROSBEAK, DICKCISSEL and more.
+This is the New York Rare Bird Alert for Friday, November 12th 2021 at 11pm.
+The highlights of today’s tape are SAY’S PHOEBE, WESTERN KINGBIRD, LECONTE’S SPARROW, SANDHILL CRANE, GREATER WHITE-FRONTED GOOSE, EURASIAN WIGEON, KING EIDER, AMERICAN GOLDEN-PLOVER, LAPLAND LONGSPUR, YELLOW-BREASTED CHAT, BLUE GROSBEAK, DICKCISSEL and more.

 This service is sponsored by the Linnaean Society of New York and the National Audubon Society.
 Thank you for calling.